 Professor Kathryn Edwards specializes in modern France and French empire.

 Her current research examines colonial reform during the era of the leftwing Popular Front government in the mid to late 1930s.
 During its brief tenure, the government implemented the Guernut commission to evaluate the shortcomings and outright abuses of the colonial system in preparation for comprehensive colonial reform.
-The Commission, along with individual activists and organizations like the League of the Rights of Man (Ligue des droits l'homme), provides insight into the evolution of reform movements and their implications for the republican imperial project.
+The Commission, along with individual activists and organizations like the League for Human Rights (Ligue des droits de l'homme), provides insight into the evolution of reform movements and their implications for the republican imperial project.

 In addition to courses surveying early modern and modern France, Professor Edwards offers courses on the history and legacies of French colonialism (1830-present), immigration and identity in contemporary France, and war and remembrance.